cool-RR/git-cascade/README.md

 ------------

  - Python 3.x.
-(Which must be accessible using `python3`; if you're on Windows you might need to set this up.)
+(Which must be accessible using `python3`; if you're on Windows, you might need to set this up.)

 Installation